feedback-forms/feedback-forms/problems.md

 ```

 **Solution:** Audit all relationship access, ensure proper eager loading with the `with()` method, and use database query monitoring tools to identify and fix N+1 queries.

+**Resolution:**
+- Enhanced the `FeedbackRepository::getWithFilters` method to support eager loading of relationships by adding an optional `$relations` parameter
+- Created a new `getAllWithQuestionsAndRelations` method for more flexible eager loading capability
+- Updated existing repository methods to utilize the new eager loading functionality
+- Maintained backward compatibility with existing code while providing improved performance

 ### 5.2 Inconsistent Caching Strategy (MEDIUM)